Did you know that some of the biggest killers today were incredibly rare in the past?

 Right now, everything is pointing towards the foods we eat being significant contributors to all those diseases.

-However, most nutritionists and the mainstream health organizations still recommend that we eat a modern, industrial diet that has repeatedly been proven to be ineffective.
+However, most mainstream health organizations still recommend that we eat a modern, industrial diet that has repeatedly been proven to be ineffective.

 Not only that, but they are also blaming these modern diseases on the traditional foods (like red meat) that have sustained humans for hundreds of thousands of years!